enzo-inc/interview-ai-exercise/WRITEUP.md

 - Q4 (LMS course creation): C0 confidently stated that `learning_object_external_reference` is required to create a course, but no POST endpoint exists for courses.
 The spec only has `GET /unified/lms/courses` and `GET /unified/lms/courses/{id}`.

 Implementation:
-- Add explicit endpoint existence verification before generating answers about write operations
+- Add explicit endpoint existence verification before generating answers
 - Pre-generation check: if question asks "how to create/update/delete X", verify the relevant HTTP method (POST/PUT/PATCH/DELETE) exists in retrieved context
 - If no write endpoint found, respond with "The API does not appear to support creating/updating X" rather than inferring from schema fields